 Academic integrity breaches: responding to an allegation

 The University takes academic integrity very seriously.
-There are 3 types of academic integrity breaches:
+There are 3 levels of academic integrity breaches:

 If you receive a misconduct allegation, contact us for help immediately.
 An accusation of academic misconduct can have serious consequences for your degree.

-If a student is suspected of plagiarism or academic dishonesty, the matter may be handled by the unit coordinator or Educational Integrity Coordinator (EIC), depending on whether the integrity breach is considered a minor or major breach.
+If a student is suspected of plagiarism or academic dishonesty, the matter may be handled by the unit coordinator or the Educational Integrity Coordinator (EIC) – depending on whether the integrity breach is considered a minor or major breach.

-All allegations of contract cheating will be handled by the Office of Educational Integrity and referred to the Registrar.
+All allegations of contract cheating are considered academic misconduct and will be handled by the Office of Educational Integrity and referred to the Registrar.

 Minor breaches of academic integrity

-If a student is considered to have committed a minor breach, such as plagiarism and recycling, unit coordinators have authority to resolve the matter.
+If a student is considered to have committed a minor breach, such as unintentional plagiarism or recycling of previously submitted work, unit coordinators have authority to resolve the matter.

 If you have no previous breaches, your unit coordinator may direct you to undertake an approved development activity on academic integrity.
 You may also receive a penalty applied to the assessment or task, for example, a mark reduction, or having to submit a corrected version of the assessment with a limit on the maximum mark you can receive.

-If you have a previous breach on record, the unit coordinator may determine that your matter constitutes a more serious breach and will refer your case to the EIC.
+If you have a previous breach on record, the unit coordinator may determine that your matter constitutes a more serious breach and will refer your case to your faculty’s EIC.

 How to respond to a minor breach allegation